forax/civilizer/README.md

 - `species` <class> <parameter>? to create a species,
 - `list.of` <args>... to create a list,
 - `list.get` <list> <index> to extract the nth item of a list,
-- `classData` <arg> that extract the argument of the class or uses <arg> if no argument is specified.
+- `classData` <arg> that extract the argument of the parametric class or uses <arg> if no argument is specified.
+- `methodData` <arg> that extract the argument of the parametric method or uses <arg> if no argument is specified.

 The arguments of the generics are available at runtime using to forms
 - [Species](src/main/java/com/github/forax/civilizer/vm/Species.java) that specify a generics